 Go to the School and Student Services (SSS) web site: www.sss.nais.org/parents Follow the links to apply and be sure to enter the HWS school code: 3645

 Payment can be submitted with your PFS online or include a check or money order payable to SSS by mail.

 Submit supporting documents to SSS

 The following documents are required with each application and for each parent/guardian:

-- 2013 Federal Income Tax Return (IRS Form 1040) including schedules and forms
+- 2019 Federal Income Tax Return (IRS Form 1040), signed copy, including schedules and forms

-- 2013 Federal Business Income Tax Return(s) including schedules and forms (in the case of self employment activity)
+- 2019 Federal Business Income Tax Return(s), signed copy, including schedules and forms (in the case of self employment activity)

-Upload the supporting documents using the "Managing Required Documents" tab on the SSS web site.
+Upload the supporting documents using the "Manage Documents" tab on the SSS web site.
+This feature is secure and user friendly.
 Your documents will need to be in electronic format or scanned to use this option.
 Application and tax documents are to be submitted directly to SSS for processing.
-Please do not submit to HWS. www.sss.nais.org/parents
+Please do not submit to HWS.